TerribleBrad/Wind-of-Kine/README.md

 3. Check _Windowed Mode_ and _Borderless_

 Start the game and exit once you're in the main menu.

+## Revert to pre-AE Skyrim
+Streamlined Skyrim does not currently support Skyrim Anniversary Edition.

+If you downloaded or updated Skyrim SE after 11/11/2021, you are on version 1.6.318.0 which will not work with Streamlined, regardless of whether you own the Anniversary Edition DLC or not.
+You need to downgrade your installation to 1.5.97.0 before you can proceed.

+Download halgari’s [Unofficial Skyrim Special Edition Downgrade Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/57618) from the Nexus (Full Patcher).
+Extract the contents of the archive to a convenient location and run Patcher.exe.
+It should find your Skyrim SE folder automatically and display the file path.
+Click the green Start Patching button and wait for the process to complete.
+When the tool returns Finished Patching, enjoy your game!, you can close it and proceed.
+Skyrim SE Version Downgrade

 ### Using Wabbajack